aws/copilot-cli/site/content/docs/developing/svc-to-svc-communication.en.md

 ### Upgrading from Service Discovery

-Prior to v1.24, Copilot enabled private service-to-service communication with Service Discovery.
+Prior to v1.24, Copilot enabled private service-to-service communication with [Service Discovery](#service-discovery).
 If you are already using Service Discovery and want to avoid any code changes, you can configure [`network.connect.alias`](../manifest/lb-web-service.en.md#network-connect-alias) field so that the Service Connect uses the same alias as Service Discovery.
-And if **both** client and caller have Service Connect enabled, they'll connect via Service Connect instead of Service Discovery.
+And if **both** the service and its client have Service Connect enabled, they'll connect via Service Connect instead of Service Discovery.
 For example, in the manifest of the `api` service we have

 ```yaml
 network: